amanchopra1/sak/README.md

-# Chatbot Deployment with Flask and JavaScript
+# Chatbot Deployment with Flask and JavaScript sakha

 In this tutorial we deploy the chatbot I created in [this](https://github.com/python-engineer/pytorch-chatbot) tutorial with Flask and JavaScript.